-A good credit score is a necessity these days.
-Your credit score affects your insurance rates, employment prospects and even the apartment you rent.
-Paying off your car loan is good for many reasons.
-It lowers your total debt.
-It eliminates additional interest accumulating on the note and it makes you the ultimate owner of the car.
-But paying off your car loan does not improve your credit score.
+If you're one of the over 107 million Americans who has a car loan, you'll want to know if paying it off will help improve your credit score.
+Since a credit score is used to determine your insurance rates, employment prospects and even the apartment you rent, doing all you can to get in the good and excellent range is key.
+Paying off your car loan not only lowers your total debt, but it also eliminates additional interest accumulating on the note.
+Unfortunately, paying off your car loan does not improve your credit score very much.
 In most cases, paying off your car loan is a neutral act that does not improve or lessen your credit score.

-The No. 1 indicator of good credit is a long history of on-time payments.
-In fact, MyFICO estimates 30 percent of your score is your payment history.
+The number one indicator of good credit is a long history of on-time payments.
+In fact, around 35 percent of your score is your payment history.
 You want your established accounts to be open for a good period of time with no derogatory information on your report.
 Paying off your car loan early shortens the amount of payment history entered on your credit report, which does not increase your credit score.

 Closing the Account

 Paying off your car loan immediately closes the account.
 You no longer get monthly updates of positive payment history increasing your credit score.
 As time goes on, the positive impact of the loan on your credit score lessens.
 You want active reporting on your credit report to increase your credit score.
 Open, active accounts are weighed more heavily than closed accounts.

 MyFICO estimates that the age of your accounts makes up 15 percent of your credit score.
 Once your car loan account is paid off, the age of your account history is lessened, which could adversely affect your credit score.
 You want your credit accounts to be open for a long time to positively impact your credit score.

 Types of Credit

 For the best credit score, you want a mixture of credit accounts on your report.
 By utilizing credit cards, auto loans, student loans and even mortgage loans, you show a positive history of using a large mix of credit.
 This usage shows your potential creditors you know how to responsibly handle all manner of debt.